DaxxTrias/NFI_FQ/readme.md

 ## Docker Documentation & other Guides

-The following guides are from Freqtrade and can get you started with additional learning materials related to Docker & Freqtrade (To assist you with doing customizations)
+The following guides / sources can get you started with additional learning materials related to Docker & Freqtrade (To assist you with doing customizations)

 <div align="center">